 AØKA08082U Advanced Industrial Organization

-The students should acquire a level of knowledge, where they understand the details of the theories and are able to analyze problems within industrial organization using the acquired theoretical and empirical tools.
-It is the aim that the student learns how to model economic problems in markets with few firms, using the appropriate (often game theoretic) methods, as well as how these models are solved.
-The students should also learn how empirical studies build on the theoretical models (structural estimation), the chief difficulties faced by such empirical work, and how these difficulties can be overcome.
-The students should be able to discuss the real-world relevance of the theories in an informed manner based on empirical data.
+The students should acquire a level of knowledge, where they understand the details of the theories and are able to analyze problems within industrial organization using the acquired theoretical tools.
+It is the aim that the student learns how to model economic problems in markets with few firms, can be modelled using the appropriate (often game theoretic) methods as well as how these models are solved.
+The course furthermore covers a number of competition policy cases, and it is intended that the students should acquire

 Within the areas covered in the course, the aim is that students should be able to: